PaloAltoNetworks/PrismaSASECloudManaged-Python/examples/serviceSetup/ike-crypto-profiles.md

-# Examples on how to work with tags
+# Examples on how to work with IKE Crypto Profiles
 In all examples, it will either return a success or failure when attempting the operation.

 ## Authentication